 - Total meals in plan: 90 meals per quarter

 - Average meals per week: about 7-8 meals

 - Recommendation: this plan is ideal for residents who frequently leave campus during the weekend

-Residents have access to any dining commons location regardless of meal plan - all meal plans are valid for any meal offered in any dining commons location - provided the meal plan is not exhausted for the quarter.
+Residents have access to any dining commons regardless of meal plan–all meal plans are valid for any meal offered in any dining commons location–provided the meal plan is not exhausted for the quarter.

-Residents may change their meal plans at a scheduled "meal plan change period" during the academic year.
+Residents may change their meal plans at scheduled "meal plan change periods" during the academic year.
 See Changing Meal Plans for more information and instructions.